How to Be Confident During Job Interview

 Use declarative language, not hedging phrases.
 Swap “I think I could” for “I will,” “I learned” for “I struggled with.”
 Use active verbs: led, designed, saved, scaled.
 When discussing team results, be explicit about your contribution while crediting collaborators—this balances confidence with humility.

-The Power of Micro-Storytelling
+The Power Of Micro-Storytelling

-Intersperse answers with micro-stories—single-sentence vivid details that make your experience real.
-For example: “We reduced onboarding time from six weeks to three by automating our documentation, which allowed new hires to be productive a week earlier.”
-Micro-stories are memorable and demonstrate clarity.
+“We reduced onboarding time from six weeks to three by automating our documentation, which allowed new hires to become productive a week earlier.”

 Rehearsal Strategies That Produce Real Confidence